richeney/azure-vwan-microhack/README.md

 - Incomplete deployments

-  If you have missing resources then rerunning `terraform plan` will shows what still needs to be created.
+  If something has gone wrong and you have missing resources then rerunning `terraform plan` will shows what still needs to be created.

-  Rerun `terraform apply` will create those remaining resources.
+  Rerun `terraform apply` to create those remaining resources.

 - Importing resources

-  If have had a disconnect or token expiration then the resource may have been created but Terraform won't have the result in your state file.
+  If have had a disconnect or token expiration then the resource may have been created but Terraform won't have received the resulting JSON for your state file.
 You will get an error message similar to this:

   ```text
   │ Error: A resource with the ID "/subscriptions/2ca40be1-7e80-4f2b-92f7-06b2123a68cc/resourceGroups/vwan-microhack-hub-rg